 Dear Court of Justice of the European Union,

-We have received your request regarding access to documents related to the
+We have received your request regarding access to certain documents

 It does not appear that the Court of Justice of the European Union would,

-as a matter of principle, systematically receive and hold such documents,
+as a matter of principle, systematically receive and/or hold such

-As far as access to documents held by the Court is concerned, we would
+In any event, as far as access to documents held by the Court is

-like to draw your attention, first, to the fact that access to documents
+concerned, we would like to draw your attention, first, to the fact that

-held by the Court of Justice in the exercise of its administrative
+access to documents held by the Court of Justice in the exercise of its

-functions is subject to the Decision of 11 October 2016 of the Court,
+administrative functions is subject to the Decision of 11 October 2016 of

-which you can find together with all the relevant information on the
+the Court, which you can find together with all the relevant information

-regard, that the Court of Justice does not fall under the institutions
+in this regard, that the Court of Justice does not fall under the